Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Learn Where to Stop

-Understand that you will always encounter people who are not easy to budge, with despite using anything and everything you’ve learned.
+Understand that you will always encounter people who are not easy to budge, despite using anything and everything you’ve learned.

 Never feel bad when quitting.
 This is not the end of the road for you as a negotiator.
 It just means that negotiations have stopped, but it doesn’t mean that you are a lousy negotiator.